MaingiMuema/simple-plane-game/README.md

 # simple-plane-game
-This is a simple plane game developed using react three fibre
+This is a spaceship game developed using react three fibre